A healthy future through prevention and wellness

 We work for a healthy community

-Yamhill Community Care formed the Community Prevention and Wellness Committee to improve health and wellness in our community by focusing on prevention.
-After consulting with Oregon Research Institute Prevention Scientist Dr. Anthony Biglan, the CPW Committee chose to support three key intervention programs:
+Yamhill Community Care formed the Community Prevention and Wellness (CPW) Committee to improve health and wellness in our community by focusing on prevention.
+The CPW Committee identified four key intervention programs to prioritize for 2025-2026:

 After investing in these programs, the CPW continues to support other evidence-based prevention programs in the schools and community.
 The CPW offers a regular grant cycle and makes funding decisions based on alignment with current Community Health Improvement Plans and identified local need.